faruktezcan/openwrt-ram-root/ram-root/readme.md

 +++++++++++++

--Download the provided ‘zip’ file and extract 'ram-root' directory to root directory ( '/' ) of your device.
+- Download the provided ‘zip’ file and extract 'ram-root' directory to root directory ( '/' ) of your device.

--After the extraction you should have a new directory named ‘/ram-root’.
+- After the extraction you should have a new directory named ‘/ram-root’.

--You should additionally make some changes in the ‘config’ file according to your needs before running the script for the 1st time.
+- You should additionally make some changes in the ‘config’ file according to your needs before running the script for the 1st time.

--Install optional 'zram-swap' package considering your available flash drive space.
+- Install optional 'zram-swap' package considering your available flash drive space.

--The script will check if all the required packages are installed and will do it automatically if not.
+- The script will check if all the required packages are installed and will do it automatically if not.

 How to use: